 The process for obtaining building permits in Israel:

-In the event of a homeowner wanting to extend or modify his home, after verifying that building rights are available to add to the area previously built, application can be made to the local planning committee for a building permit.
+In the event of a homeowner wanting to extend or modify his home, after verifying that building rights are available to add to the area previously built, an application can be made to the local planning committee for a building permit.
 Needless to say that the application and the architectural plans which form its’ foundation must comply with the provisions of the Taba.
 As a rule of thumb, internal renovations do not require a building permit unless they include changes to the exterior of the building (windows or doors) or redistribute the division between the residential and service space.
 A copy of the application must be delivered to the neighbors and other affected parties and they will be given an opportunity to have any objection heard by the local zoning and planning committee.

 Construction may commence upon issuance of the building permit, which is generally subject to various conditions being fulfilled (including payments of taxes and fees to the local authority).
 Depending on the specific situation, certain municipal levies may also apply (hetel hashbacha) which could add significant expense to the overall construction budget and this should be carefully explored before a construction project or renovations are undertaken.